OUR STORY

 Director of Communications

 Allie started working for PPMD as an intern while finishing her undergraduate degrees.
-She received a Bachelor’s degree in Deaf Studies and a Bachelor’s degree in Family and Human Services from Towson University and is now PPMD’s Training and Development Coordinator.
+She received a Bachelor’s degree in Deaf Studies and a Bachelor’s degree in Family and Human Services from Towson University and is now PPMD’s Director of Communications.
 She enjoys supporting families of children with diverse needs, specifically those who are deaf and hard of hearing, as she is proficient in American Sign Language.
 Allie lives in southern Anne Arundel county with her family.

 Donna Howard